 Keep up with what's happening at PARCC.

 Commissioner Mitchell Chester currently serves as the Chair of the PARCC Governing Board.
 Bob Bickerton, Senior Associate Commissioner at the Massachusetts Department of Elementary and Secondary Education, is the K-12 Lead for PARCC in Massachusetts.
-Dr. Richard Freeland, Commissioner at the Massachusetts Department of Higher Education, serves on the PARCC Advisory Committee on College Readines.
-Aundrea Kelley, Deputy Commissioner, and Susan Lane, Senior Director for P-16 Alignment and Engagement at the Massachusetts Department of Higher Education, coordinate PARCC-related postsecondary engagement activities in the state.
+Dr. Richard Freeland, Commissioner at the Massachusetts Department of Higher Education, serves on the PARCC Advisory Committee on College Readiness.
+Susan Lane, Senior Director for P-16 Alignment and Engagement at the Massachusetts Department of Higher Education, coordinates PARCC-related postsecondary engagement activities in the state.

 Massachusetts has been actively engaged in the American Diploma Project Network since 2005, aligning its standards with expectations of postsecondary education and employers.
 In August 2010, Massachusetts became one of twelve states to win the Race to the Top competition.
-The state adopted the Common Core State Standards in July 2010, and was a founding Governing State in the Partnership for Assessment of Readiness for College and Careers.
+Massachusetts adopted new Curriculum Frameworks in English Language Arts and Mathematics, which incorporate the Common Core State Standards, in 2010, and was a founding Governing State in the Partnership for Assessment of Readiness for College and Careers.
 Leaders from Massachusetts’ K-12 and higher education communities were deeply engaged in the development of PARCC’s proposal for common, next-generation assessments.